Luis-Varona/MatrixBandwidth.jl/README.md

 The *bandwidth* of an *n*&times;*n* matrix *A* is the minimum non-negative integer *k* &isin; [0, *n* - 1] such that *A<sub>i,j</sub>* = 0 whenever |*i* - *j*| > *k*.
 Equivalently, *A* has bandwidth *at most* *k* if all entries above the *k*<sup>th</sup> superdiagonal and below the *k*<sup>th</sup> subdiagonal are zero, and *A* has bandwidth *at least* *k* if there exists any nonzero entry in the *k*<sup>th</sup> superdiagonal or subdiagonal.

 The *matrix bandwidth minimization problem* involves finding a permutation matrix *P* such that the bandwidth of *PAP*<sup>T</sup> is minimized; this is known to be NP-complete.
-Several heuristic algorithms (such as Gibbs&ndash;Poole&ndash;Stockmeyer) run in polynomial time while still producing near-optimal orderings in practice, but exact methods (like Caprara&ndash;Salazar-González) are exponential in time complexity and thus are only feasible for relatively small matrices.
+Several heuristic algorithms (such as Gibbs&ndash;Poole&ndash;Stockmeyer) run in polynomial time while still producing near-optimal orderings in practice, but exact methods (like Caprara&ndash;Salazar-González) are at least exponential in time complexity and thus are only feasible for relatively small matrices.

 On the other hand, the *matrix bandwidth recognition problem* entails determining whether there exists a permutation matrix *P* such that the bandwidth of *PAP*<sup>T</sup> is at most some fixed non-negative integer *k* &isin; **N**&mdash;an optimal permutation that fully minimizes the bandwidth of *A* is not required.
 Unlike the NP-hard minimization problem, this is decidable in *O*(*n*<sup>*k*</sup>) time.